DrDBanner/inmanage/docs/index.md

 ### Wizard install

-Use this if you’re fine with the extra web-setup step (context switch happens in the wizard):
+Starts the wizard and lets you choose between provisioned and clean install:

 ```bash
 inmanage core install
 ```

-The wizard installs the app but leaves database setup to the web UI.
+The wizard installs the app and drops a default `.env`.
+You must complete the web setup to write DB/app values, then manually review `.env` for settings the GUI doesn’t cover.

 ### Clean/forced install